 Cooking with fire: don’t get burned

 Last week’s MasterChef immunity challenge proved to be incredibly tense and a fiery one, as contestants were given the ultimate challenge of cooking with fire.
 As Pete’s burnt hazelnuts can attest, this isn’t always an easy thing to do.
-To help you avoid the same mistakes, Cleavers Organic Head Chef Ryan McBurney has put together a simple step-by-step guide to mastering the challenge of cooking with coals, as well as advice on which wood and coal to use to get the best flavour.
+To help you avoid the same mistakes, Cleavers Organic Head Chef Ryan McBurney has put together a simple step-by-step guide to mastering the challenge of cooking with fire, as well as advice on which wood and coal to use to get the best flavour.

 There are a number of health benefits to cooking with coals due to the fat drip (fat loss).
 It’s also easier to roast meat, and if you concentrate the heat on one side while resting the meat on the other, then alternate between the two, it develops a seal and a nice crust.